Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 What To Do When Your Drivable Car Is Totaled: Assessing, Inspecting, And Repairing

-Discover the steps to take when your car is totaled but still drivable, from assessing the damage and dealing with insurance to deciding whether to repair or sell as-is.
+Discover the steps to take when your car is totaled but still drivable, from assessing the damage and dealing with insurance to deciding whether to or sell as-is.

 Assessing the Damage